Fill form to unlock content

 We’ve heard about autonomous driving or self-driving cars mostly in the consumer context as of lately, but this capability is also being applied to the trucking industry.

-But developing self-driving trucks that are as safe or safer than human drivers come at significant cost.
+Developing self-driving trucks that are as safe or safer than human drivers come at significant cost.
 In real dollars, the advanced sensor suite required to make safe self-driving a reality can cost tens of thousands of dollars.
 There are also many hidden costs in tailoring autonomy systems to the exact use case and deployment environment.
 Much of that work is fallout from the need to capture massive amounts of data and analyze it with AI inferencing algorithms in real time.

-The near-zero latency requirements of the use case mean that that data analysis must happen locally so control subsystems can integrate information from the AI perception stack in time to act.
+The near-zero latency requirements of the use case mean that data analysis must happen locally so control subsystems can integrate information from the AI perception stack in time to act.
 The sheer amount of data and processing performance involved in these operations requires a full-blown server with GPU acceleration hardware.

 And remember, autonomous trucking is a rugged, mobile environment that may or may not be temperature controlled.